 In previous recommendations, an effort was made to reduce volatility in the GRET factors from year-to-year by limiting the change in GRET factors between years to about ten percent of the prior value.
-The changes from the 2020 GRET were reviewed to ensure that a significant change was not made in this year's GRET recommendation.
-The Direct Marketing and Other distribution channel categories experienced a change greater than ten percent so the factors for this line were capped at the ten percent level (the Acquisition per unit factor changed somewhat more than 10% because of rounding) from the corresponding 2020 GRET values.
-The volatility occurred due to the change in the composition of the companies in this category where a small number of companies were included.
+The changes from the 2021 GRET were reviewed to ensure that a significant change was not made in this year's GRET recommendation.

+The Independent, Niche Marketing and Other distribution channel categories experienced a change greater than ten percent so the factors for this line were capped at the ten percent level (the Acquisition per unit factor changed somewhat more than 10% because of rounding) from the corresponding 2021 GRET values.
+The volatility occurred due to incorrect NAIC data for 2018 for some companies, which caused their actual to expected ratios to be considered outliers and they were not included in the calculation.
+This resulted in lower final 2021 GRET factors and subsequently the same for the 2022 recommendation.
+Over the next one to three years, the ten percent cap will allow this difference to be graded in so calculated GRET will be used for the final recommended GRET factors.